In, Out, Around, About

 Practice Group Report

-At this month's practice group our topic was 'Prepositions' and once we had welcomed newcomers Sara and Rob, we started with a page of 'Dingbats' to decipher, shown right (answers below).
-As they all involve prepositions, this got us into the topic and we talked briefly about what prepositions are and why we, as Clean Language facilitators, might be interested in them...
+At this month’s practice group our topic was ‘Prepositions’ and we started with a page of ‘Dingbats’ to decipher, shown above (answers below).
+As they all involve prepositions, this got us into the topic and we talked briefly about what prepositions are and why we, as Clean Language facilitators, might be interested in them…

 A preposition is a word that shows the relationship between a noun and the rest of a sentence.
 The word preposition literally means ‘in front of’ and generally speaking, a preposition comes in front of the noun to which it refers.
 Examples of simple prepositions are: